hyp3r5pace/crowdfunding-platform-avalanche/README.md

 # Introduction
-In this tutorial, we will learn how to build a decentralized crowdfunding dApp having features namely create project, fund a project, withdraw fund, get refund etc. We will build the smart contract in Solidity and the frontend of our application with the help of ReactJS.
+In this tutorial, we will learn how to build a decentralized crowdfunding dApp having features namely create project, fund a project, withdraw fund, get refund if funding isn't successful etc. We will build the smart contract in Solidity and the frontend of our application with the help of ReactJS.

 # Prerequisites
 - Basic familiarity with ReactJS and Solidity.